sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ### Error

-This page should be a simple error page that gets rendered if the user hasn't entered enough information.
-Make sure that it informs the user why they are getting this error and provide a button that directions them back to the home page.
+This page should rendered a message that informs the user why they are getting this error and provide a button that directions them back to the questions page so they can try again.

->If your button isn't redirecting, try creating a form on the error page with a submit >button that reroutes to the questions page.
+>If your button isn't redirecting, try creating a form on the error page with a submit button that reroutes to the questions page.
+This way an action can be performed when the button is clicked.